hongminw263/starter-academic/content/home/posts_wp1.md

 Performance Pay in Insurance Markets: Evidence from Medicare (with Michele Fioretti)
 {{% staticref "files/JMP_SEP.pdf" %}}[PDF]{{% /staticref %}} *Review of Economics and Statistics*

+Mixing Age and Risk Groups for Accessing COVID-19 Vaccines: A Modelling Study (with Yoko Ibuka and Ryota Nakamura) *accepted at BMJ OPEN*